Click on the picture below to see another shot of the

 serious-looking young lady on the far right, and Anthony's the mischievous-looking

 the most musical? (nah, Gerard takes the cake in

 that department--for some reason he's not in the picture; maybe he took

 the most effusive and dynamic? (not this child; that

 credit goes to Josephine--she's the one with her hands on her knees and

 looking like she owns the place; sadly Josephine passed away in 1992)

 by a long shot; that's Barbara's forte--she's the little girl front center

-The clan (close to 90 or so of us, not including the in-laws--who, by the
+The clan (well over 100 or so of us, not including the in-laws--who, by the

 way, are DEFINITELY the best thing that ever happened to the Pooles) got